ubc-library-rc/intro-AGOL/index.md

 ## INTRODUCTION

 ### **Goals**
 This workshop introduces complete beginners to the [ArcGIS Online](https://www.arcgis.com/home/index.html) platform and tools.
-This workshop is intended for those unfamiliar with GIS software or code but who want to create a map and add it to a Story Map or incorporate simple spatial analysis into their work.
+This workshop is intended for those unfamiliar with GIS software or code but who want to be able to create a map, add their own data, and configure a Story Map.
 By the end of this workshop participants will be able to:

   - Discover and explore available geospatial data online
   - Add data to a map